“Music expresses that which cannot be put into words and that which cannot remain silent.”

-This post looks at three vital components of enduring music careers.
+This post looks at three components of enduring music careers.

 1. Meaningful Work

 2. Ample Income

-Along with being meaningful, we need our musical activities to generate sufficient income to cover our living and insurance costs, fund retirement, and allow for recreation.
+Along with meaning, we need our musical activities to generate sufficient income to cover our living and professional development costs, pay for insurance, fund retirement, and allow for recreation.

 3. Work-Life Balance

 The above three components form a triangle of sustainability.
 When we mind each component, we become artistically, financially, and personally strong.

-See The Musician’s Way for strategies to gain the inclusive artistic, professional, and self-care skills that make sustainable music careers possible.
+See The Musician’s Way for strategies to gain the inclusive skills that make sustainable music careers possible.